 In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Lidoderm or one of the common brand names that it’s sold under including:

 - Buffered Lidocaine

-As well as several others in an effort to help treat irregular heartbeats (arrhythmia) or in some case to help alive pain or numb the skin particularly in individuals recovering from nerve pain after shingles.
+As well as several others to help treat irregular heartbeats (Arrhythmia) or, in some cases, to help alleviate pain or numb the skin, particularly in individuals recovering from nerve pain after shingles.

 Questions that will be directly addressed will include:

 - Can I qualify for life insurance after I’ve been prescribed Lidoderm?